tomitank/cordova-plugin-admob-tomitank/README.md

 Usage:
 -------------------------------------------------------
-Use the User Messaging Platform SDK (recommended)
+Use with User Messaging Platform SDK (recommended)
 ```
 admob.userMessagingPlatform().then(function(result) {